nodatime/nodatime/src/NodaTime.Web/Markdown/1.3.x/calendars.md

 First supported in v1.0.0
 API access: [`CalendarSystem.GetJulianCalendar()`](noda-type://NodaTime.CalendarSystem##NodaTime_CalendarSystem_GetJulianCalendar_System_Int32_)

-The [Julian calendar](https://en.wikipedia.org/wiki/Julian_calendar) was introduced by Julius Caesar in 46BC, and took effect in 45BC.
+The [Julian calendar](https://en.wikipedia.org/wiki/Julian_calendar) was introduced by Julius Caesar in 46 BCE, and took effect in 45 BCE.
 It was like the Gregorian calendar, but with a simpler leap year rule - every year number divisible by 4 was a leap year.

-The Noda Time implementation of the Julian calendar is proleptic, and ignores the fact that before around 4AD the leap year rule was accidentally implemented as a leap year every *three* years.
+The Noda Time implementation of the Julian calendar is proleptic, and ignores the fact that before around 4 CE the leap year rule was accidentally implemented as a leap year every *three* years.
 See the linked Wikipedia article for more details of this leap year error, along with suggestions of how history might have actually played out.